Cosmo-Tech/terraform-onprem/README.md

     cd terraform-onprem
     ```
 * deploy `docker-state-storage`
-    * generate Caddy password hash and store it in .env
+    * generate a password for Caddy and store its hash in .env
+        > :warning: Only the hash of the generated password will be stored, the password itself will not be saved.
+You have to store it in a safe place.
         ```
         cosmotech_state_password="$(head -c 40 /dev/urandom | base64 | tr -dc 'a-zA-Z0-9')" && echo '' && echo "password to save: $cosmotech_state_password" && cosmotech_state_hashed="$(echo -n "$(docker run --rm caddy:alpine caddy hash-password --plaintext $cosmotech_state_password)" | base64 -w 0)" && echo '' && echo "COSMOTECHSTATES_PASSWORD_HASH=$cosmotech_state_hashed" > .env && unset cosmotech_state_password && unset $cosmotech_state_hashed && echo 'hashed password stored in .env'
         ```